 This degree is accredited by the Institute of Food Science and Technology.

 This accreditation signifies that Leeds offers the best possible food-related education, giving students the opportunity to develop the knowledge and skills necessary to enter into employment in the food industry, research, education and the public sector.

 Our Food Science MSc will provide you with a broad knowledge of food science, focusing on chemistry and biochemistry, whilst giving you the necessary background understanding of physics, mathematics, and biology to excel in this field.

 Throughout the course, you will analyse and critically appraise complex factors, including sociological and ethical issues that influence the range, quality and acceptability of foods produced in an industrialised society.

+You’ll learn everything from underlying principles in industrial food processing to food quality control and understanding the nature of food as a medium for chemical reactions.
 In the final months of your course, you’ll have the chance to put theory into practice with an independent research project.
 This will be your opportunity to build on the skills and knowledge you’ve learnt throughout the course and investigate an exciting real-world problem, mirroring the type of work you’ll be conducting in your professional career.

 Want to find out more about your modules?